ibm-cloud-docs/dns-svcs/cr-update-fwd-rules.md

     You cannot edit the rule type.
 If you require a different rule type, create a new rule.
     {: tip}

-## Updating custom resolver forwarding rules using the CLI
+## Updating custom resolver forwarding rules from the CLI
 {: #cli-cr-fwd-rules-update}
 {: cli}